alperenozdnc/ezcli/docs/EXAMPLE.md

 almost any kind of cli you want. interactive, non-interactive, game, utility, etc.

-there are two special cases for names you cant take: `"NONOPT"`, and `"DEFAULT"`, these live under the macros names respectively, `CLI_NONOPT` and `CLI_DEFAULT_OPT`.
+there are two special cases for names you can't take: `"NONOPT"`, and `"DEFAULT"`, these live under the macros names respectively, `CLI_NONOPT` and `CLI_DEFAULT_OPT`.

-any opt struct named these macros are now special options and will be used in contexts that require them.
+any opt struct named these macros is now special options and will be used in contexts that require them.

-setting the name to `CLI_NONOPT` lets you define behaviour when the parsing comes across a non-option option. this lets you create programs that take arguments that can't be known before being ran. for example, in the command `ls home/ etc/`, the `home/` and `etc/` are non-option options.
+setting the name to `CLI_NONOPT` lets you define behaviour when the parsing comes across a non-option option. this lets you create programs that take arguments that can't be known before being run. for example, in the command `ls home/ etc/`, the `home/` and `etc/` are non-option options.

-if the name is set to `CLI_DEFAULT_OPT` lets you define behaviour when no external input is given. if not defined, ezcli will print out the result of calling help. (note that you can set your own help behaviour by writing your own help fn and pointing it to `cli->help`. the help function is passed the cli struct and opts.
+setting the name to `CLI_DEFAULT_OPT` lets you define behaviour when no external input is given. if not defined, ezcli will print out the result of calling help. (note that you can set your own help behaviour by writing your own help fn and pointing it to `cli->help`). the help function is passed the cli struct and opts.

-now, with all of this info, lets create a simple cli that has version `v1.0.0`, prints "hello, world" when being ran with no input, and replaces the 'world' in hello world with the given nonopt if any is given. to start, import ezcli and create an empty `cli_s` struct:
+now, with all of this info, let's create a simple cli that has version `v1.0.0`, prints "hello, world" when being run with no input, and replaces the 'world' in "hello, world" with the given nonopt if any is given. to start, import ezcli and create an empty `cli_s` struct:

 ```c